microsoft/flashcards-workshop/workshop.md

 You will update the web app to use your own `topics.json` and `generated-QAs.json` as the data source of the web app.
 For those with access to an Azure Account, we will serve this from your blob storage account which should now have the latest and greatest curated versions of these files.
 For those without access to an Azure Account, we will serve these files from your own GitHub repo.

 1. Inside your forked repo, navigate to the `src/app/page.tsx` path of the website repository.
-Look for the penicl icon to edit the contents of this file:
+Look for the pencil icon to edit the contents of this file:

 ![Screenshot of the Fabric Flashcards website repository fork being edited](assets/workshop-website-repo-fork-edit.png)